Frequently asked questions

 When I first started illustrating, I worked from home, but I really struggled with having my work space ten feet away from where I ate breakfast; it's great being able to arrive at work in the morning and then leave it and go home.
 My longest-running studio mate was Gary Northfield, who was a huge help to me, learning about the business, and challenging me to make my drawings more lively and spontaneous.
 I've also shared space with Viviane Schwarz, Lauren O'Farrell, Ellen Lindner and Elissa Elwick, and learned a lot from all of them in different ways.
 Now Gary's actually my publisher, having started up Bog Eyed Books, and reprinting Vern & Lettuce!

-Do you prefer making books by yourself or working with a writer?
+Do you prefer making books by yourself or working with another creator?

 I like doing both!
 When I write my own story, it means I get to decide exactly what I'm going to draw.
 But when I work with other people, sometimes we spark new ideas off each other and the ideas are better than ones I might have come up with myself.
 I love doing Comics Jams, where one person draws a panel, then other person draws a panel, and neither person knows where the story is going to go.
 You can see a fun example of one I did with my friend David O'Connell, called AIRSHIP.
 And here's how we made our picture book, Jampires: